Lakewood, California: Education

+The sole comprehensive high school of PUSD is Paramount High School.

 Infrastructure

 The San Gabriel River Bike Trail is adjacent to Rynerson Park.
+Los Cerritos Community News serves the city.

 Emergency services

 Fire protection in Lakewood is provided by the Los Angeles County Fire Department with ambulance transport by Care Ambulance Service.

 The Los Angeles County Sheriff's Department operates the Lakewood Station in Lakewood.

 The city of Lakewood operates a law enforcement helicopter patrol independent of the Los Angeles County Sheriff's Aero Bureau called Sky Knight.
 Founded in 1966, it was the first day-and-night helicopter patrol program in the nation (aerial units had previously been used for search and rescue).
 Sky Knight flies with a civilian pilot and a sheriff's deputy as observer.